root-project/root-evolution/proposals/0001-modularization.md

 One clear advantage of object-oriented systems is the ability to have abstraction layers provide separation between the user of an object and the implementer.
 Ultimately, this helps projects scale to very large code bases.
 Another technique for scaling projects is using modularization: grouping together significant functionality into distinct units with clear points of interaction.
 While ROOT has a strong history in object-oriented programming, it doesn’t have a strong concept of modules.

 Thus, we propose to add four concepts to the ROOT ecosystem:
-1. Module: A set of interdependent classes implementing coherent functionality and providing well-defined APIs.
+* __Module__: A set of interdependent classes implementing coherent functionality and providing well-defined APIs.
-    1. Library: a module or set of modules  which solves a global problem, while  being  together and that can be used in a program or another library.
+  * __Library__: a module or set of modules  which solves a global problem, while  being  together and that can be used in a program or another library.
-2. Package: A distinct, self-describing resource (file, URL) that provide one or more modules.
+* __Package__: A distinct, self-describing resource (file, URL) that provide one or more modules.
-3. Package database: A record of all packages currently available in a ROOT installation.
+* __Package database__: A record of all packages currently available in a ROOT installation.
-4. Package manager: An actor that can locate and install packages into a ROOT installation from a package reference, along with their transitive dependencies.
+* __Package manager__: An actor that can locate and install packages into a ROOT installation from a package reference, along with their transitive dependencies.

 There are other legacy large object-oriented software systems which, similar to ROOT, consisting of a large number of interdependent  and loosely-coupled classes, mostly organized as set of libraries and build targets.
 Classes are often the lowest level of granularity to serve as a unit of software modularization.
 In ecosystems such as Java,  Python and C++, a further package structure can allow software developers organize their programs into components.
 A good organization of classes into identifiable and collaborating packages eases the understanding, maintenance of software.
 To improve the quality of software modularization, assessing the package organization is required.